NNetify

 What is Healthcare MDR?

-Healthcare MDR combines 24/7 threat monitoring, proactive threat hunting and incident response capabilities specifically configured for clinical environments, meaning that, unlike generic MDR offerings, healthcare-focused services are better tailored to Electronic Health Record (EHR) workflows, medical device constraints and understanding the differences between a server that can be isolated immediately versus one running life-support equipment monitoring.
+Healthcare MDR combines 24/7 threat monitoring, proactive threat hunting and incident response capabilities specifically configured for clinical environments.
+Unlike generic MDR offerings, healthcare-focused services are better tailored to Electronic Health Record (EHR) workflows, medical device constraints and understanding the differences between a server that can be isolated immediately versus one running life-support equipment monitoring.

 Defining Response in Clinical Settings